Scottish National Liberation Army: 1980s

-The group started their armed campaign in March 1982, when a letter bomb was sent to the House of Commons addressed to John Nott, the then-Secretary of State for Defence.
+The first wave of actions attributed to the group emerged on 1 March 1982, in which several bomb threats were made in Edinburgh, though the group did not claim responsibility until a letter was sent to the Press Association in November.
+On 17 March, a letter bomb was sent to the House of Commons addressed to John Nott, the then-Secretary of State for Defence.
 A man had telephoned the Glasgow offices of The Scotsman, claiming that a bomb had been sent to Nott by the SNLA in response to the newly announced changes to the UK's Trident programme.
 The bomb subsequently arrived at the House of Commons on 17 March, and was reported after being discovered by a Ministry of Defence member.
 The device was initially thought by the media to have been the work of Irish republican paramilitaries, such as the Provisional Irish Republican Army (IRA), as it coincidentally arrived at the commons on St. Patrick's Day.
 To coincide with the 1982 Glasgow Hillhead by-election the following week, two further letter bombs were sent to two separate Scottish Social Democratic Party offices in Edinburgh and Glasgow; both devices were subsequently defused by the authorities upon discovery by office staff.
 The group later claimed responsibility for a letter bomb that was posted to Queen Elizabeth II at Buckingham Palace, along with two further letter bombs sent to Conservative party offices in Edinburgh and London, and an incendiary device that was reportedly planted in the Scottish Assembly building.
 Scotland Yard claimed no such device had arrived at Buckingham Palace, and purported that the London Conservative Party office had been sent a hoax package, not a letter bomb.
 On 8 November, the SNLA claimed responsibility for a firebomb attack at a Conservative Party office in Glasgow.
 On 24 November, the Glasgow offices of the Press Association reported that it had received a written letter from the group, claiming responsibility for a letter bomb that was sent to then-Secretary of State for Industry Patrick Jenkin, stating, "SNLA will avenge the workers in Craigneuk."
 This was a response to a proposal made by the British Steel Corporation to partially close a steel mill in Craigneuk, North Lanarkshire, costing 427 jobs.
 The letter bomb was discovered by Jenkin's secretary, and was later defused by police.
 A spokesman for Scotland Yard said, "There is no doubt this could have killed someone.
 It was similar to others sent to politicians in the past."
 Following this incident, security was tightened for an upcoming visit to Edinburgh from then-prime minister Margaret Thatcher, who was due to attend a private dinner taking place in the Assembly Rooms in celebration of the centenary of the Scottish Conservatives.